huggingface/diffusers/docs/source/en/training/dreambooth.md

 )
 pipeline.to("cuda")

-# Perform inference, or save, or push to the hub
+# Perform inference, or save, or push to the Hub
 pipeline.save_pretrained("dreambooth-pipeline")
 ```